Best Practices in Business Inventory Management System for B2B 📊

 - Manufacturing or production for companies that are involved in manufacturing.
 In the case of wholesalers, they can skip this step entirely.

 It’s best to store older products in the front and place the recently purchased items at the back.
-This gives you an effective chronological order of storing your stocks in terms of time of purchase
+This gives you an effective chronological order of storing your stocks in terms of the time of purchase

 - Sales.
 Once again, it’s best to use the FIFO approach right from the purchase to storage, then selling the items to customers.
 Which products have a higher value?
-Which ones are most expensive?
+Which ones are the most expensive?
 What are the items that occupy the storage the most?
 Identify the least expensive products.
 What items are in between?
 Categorise them into ABCs.

 Apart from managing these key phases, businesses need to price their stock and optimise their go-to-market strategy.
 A suitable price can help distributors and manufacturers manage supply and demand dynamics.